AshwinG21/Ohm-s_law/README.md

 ## Challenges Faced and How Was It Overcome

-1. Differentiating the bands on the resistor
+1. Differentiating the bands on the resistor.
+2. Accurancy in resistance value found versus actual resistance

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)